Aircraft General Knowledge (AGK)

 The electrical system (9)

 The electrical system in planes is being used to power the electronic devices and instruments.
-The only connections the electrical system and the engine have are:
+The electrical system and the engine are connected through several systems, such as:

 All the primary components of the electrical system are (and fail in case of electrical failures):